Skip to main content

 This guide provides API requests in cURL format, along with example responses.

-To test your integration, you need to create at least one trade in the sandbox environment.
+To test your integration, you need to create at least one trade environment.
 Use the following steps to create a trade:

 Request a quote for a trade from USDC to EURC using the create a quote endpoint.
 You should provide a value for the amount parameter in either the from or to fields, but not both.
 The following is an example request for a quote: